Shadow World (role-playing game): The universe

 Shadow World dovetails into Iron Crown's Terran Imperium, a science fiction scenario based on Frank Herbert's Dune intended for their Spacemaster game.

 A handful of light years from Earth, Kulthea is the seventh planet (of 13) in its solar system, with a solar orbit of 350 days.

 Five moons orbit Kulthea.
 Orhan is the largest (it can be seen in full daylight) and circles Kulthea in 70 days.
 This moon is very important to peoples and cultures of Kulthea, and is home to the Lords of Orhan.
 Many calendrical systems are based on Orhan's movement through the sky.
 Varin is the second largest moon, and is orange in color.
 With its polar orbit and red color, Charon, the third moon and home to the Dark Gods, is greatly feared.
 The waxing of Charon, as well as the time when it reaches its zenith, are considered by many cultures to be a period of ill omen.
 Also, conjunctions of Charon and Orhan can disturb Essænce Flows on Kulthea (see below), causing havoc to the planet's weather and general climatic stability.
 Mikori is the final moon that orbits Kulthea while Tlilok, counted among the five Kulthean moons, is technically a satellite of Orhan.

 Geography

-Most of the published material for Kulthea's the planet's western Hemisphere.
+Most of the published material for Kulthea documents the planet's western Hemisphere.
 Dominated by water, the hemisphere consists of several large continents, including Jaiman, Emer, Agyra, Falias, Folenn, Thuul, and others.
 Two of the most heavily documented continents thus far are Emer and Jaiman.
 There are also several subterranean locations described.
 In addition to the continents are many archipelagos, the fractured geology intended to suggest the geologically unstable history of the planet.

 Various products detailing specific areas of Kulthea, ranging from high-levels of entire continents (Jaiman: Land of Twilight or Emer: The Great Continent), to collections of specific adventures (Tales of the Loremasters).